-CGF records refrigeration successes
+CGF records refrigeration successes20th January 2016

 In 2010, the CGF made a commitment to tackle the growing climate impact of the refrigeration systems used by its members.
 Today, CGF members have installed low carbon refrigeration systems in over 4,000 supermarkets, four million ice cream and drinks chiller units worldwide and industrial plants with the majority being natural refrigerants.